executablebooks/meta/docs/projects.md

 The primary aim is to add myst to jupytext to enable *bi-directional* conversion between IPYNB and myst text based files.

-A seconday objective is to understand how JupyText may be used to convert between ipynb and myst files in realtime to enable joint editing between the two formats.
+A secondary objective is to understand how JupyText may be used to convert between ipynb and myst files in realtime to enable joint editing between the two formats.